 Parent Intake Meeting: This a parent only meeting to discuss the forms, rates, billing and reasons for seeking behavioral services.
-This generally lasts about 1 hour 30 minutes.
+This generally lasts about an hour.

 Observation in School: collecting and gathering data to present to parents or school

-Social Skills groups: Small group of 2-6 clients; focus on executive functioning skills using board, card, and dice games.
+Social Skills groups: Small group of about 3-8 clients; focus on executive functioning skills, functional communication, understanding behavior chains using board, card, and dice games, art actvities, videos, role play, stories and worksheets.
 Can sometimes include typical peers as peer models.

 Tutoring sessions: Can be small group of 1:1; When your child is not making progress with a typical tutor sometimes incorporating ABA with tutoring can make a big difference.

 Feedback Session: This is a parent only meeting to review the results of the assessment.
 This generally lasts about 1 hour.